freeCodeCamp/freeCodeCamp/guide/english/javascript/comments/index.md

 hello();
 ```

-You can also prevent execution of Javascript code just commeting the code lines like this:
+You can also prevent execution of Javascript code just commenting the code lines like this:
 ```javascript
 function hello() {
   /*console.log("Hello world!");*/